agility/agility-docs/guides/How you can Work with Agility Content.md

 ### Benefits
 - Use any programming language/framework
 - More flexible architecture
-- Reduces complexity of the solution by removing the need for a sync process
+- Reduces the complexity of the solution by removing the need for a sync process
 - Easier to share content with other teams
 - Ability to develop 100% client web apps using the JS SDK
-- Open source SDKs for popular frontend frameworks such as React, VueJS, etc.
+- Open source SDKs for popular frontend frameworks such as React, Vue, etc.

 ### Sample Use Cases
 - You do not use the .NET development stack and prefer to have full control over what and how content is used from the CMS